Kalasin province: History

+During the Cretaceous, dinosaurs such as Phuwiangosaurus, Psittacosaurus and Siamosaurus lived in the area around the province.
+Phu Faek Forest Park contains the remains of several footprints and were discovered in 1996.

 Archaeological excavations at Mueang Fa Daet Song Yang, a site located within the province, uncovered an inscription in the Old Mon language, which provides insights into the language and culture of the Mon people during the 8th century CE Dvaravati period This inscription is significant for shedding light on the history and development of the Old Mon language, and its role in the region’s history and culture during the Dvaravati period in Northeastern Thailand.
 Similar inscriptions have also been found in Maha Sarakham and Khon Kaen provinces, highlighting the broader importance of this discovery for the study of the Dvaravati period in Northeastern Thailand.

 The first official town was founded in 1793.
 During the Thesaphiban reforms in the reign of King Rama V at the beginning of the 20th century, the town (mueang) was upgraded to a province.
 In 1932, when the country experienced the great economic depression, the province was demoted and absorbed as a district by Maha Sarakham province to reduce the financial burden on the country, Kalasin was dependent on Maha Sarakham for 16 years.
 After the great recession and World War II, it once again became a province in 1947.

+In 2023, Kalasin hospital collaborated with Kalasin prison to open a new medical room to treet sick inmates.

+Demographics

+Languages such as Thai, Isaan and Phu Thai are spoken by people around the province.